Or a Necessary Evil?

 Today is April Fool’s Day (and Easter Sunday) 2018.
 But this is no joke.
 Facebook has come in for a lot of criticism lately.
 Most of it seems justified, but is it really wrong to give people a way to share information about themselves, especially when everyone likes to be ‘a little star’ shining in cyberspace?

 Even Janis Ian, Society’s Child, finds her joy in life when she shares her life’s joys with others.
-But it does raise some vociferous opposition from many of the ‘trolls’ who like nothing more than to sound off on others’ posts.
+But it does raise some vociferous opposition from many of the ‘trolls’ who like nothing more than to sound off on other peoples’ posts.

 Marshall McLuhan was right